dmapper/style-guide/stylus.md

 <a name="spacing"></a>
 ### Spacing

 Meaningful chunks of code should be seperated by a single new line.
-It's usually a good idea to separate descendants and modifiers even when they have only couple of properties.
+It's usually a good idea to separate elements and modifiers even when they have only couple of properties.

 **Right:**
 ```sass